The Student Contract

 How we will tell you about changes to the contract once you are on your course

-For minor changes, the Taught Programme Office (TPO) or Programme Lead will notify you of these changes normally through the Virtual Learning Environment - Blackboard Learn (BBL) or via email, by providing you with as much notice as is in our view appropriate in the circumstances.
-Where possible, we will look to provide this notice to you in advance, but this may not always be possible.
+For minor changes, the Taught Programme Office (TPO) or Programme Lead will notify you of these changes normally through the Virtual Learning Environment - Brightspace or via email, by providing you with as much notice as is in our view appropriate in the circumstances.

 Student Protection Plan

-If the University invokes its right to make changes in accordance with the above, it shall take all reasonable steps to notify the affected students and minimise any disruption to their studies.
+If the University makes changes in accordance with the above, it shall take all reasonable steps to notify the affected students and minimise any disruption to their studies.

 The University will provide students with educational services with reasonable care and skill.
 The University will also provide students with a range of pastoral and support services in addition to the services being provided under this contract.
 Please note that the availability and scope of these pastoral and support services may be subject to change during your programme of study for a variety of reasons including, but not limited to, in response to funding arrangements and the needs of students.
 The University therefore maintains a discretion to vary and/or amend the availability and scope of pastoral and support services at any time.

 Nothing in this contract excludes any liability which it would be unlawful to exclude.